Skip to Content

 Great Dickens Holiday Fair

-Take a step back in time as you celebrate Christmas in San Francisco at the Great Dickens Holiday Fair.
+Take a step back in time at the Great Dickens Holiday Fair.
 The festival is staged to look as if you’re in Victorian-age London (Dickens’s London Town) with winding alleys and theatrically-lit music halls, pubs, dance floors, and Christmas shops, along with hundreds of costumed characters.
 It also features holiday shopping, treats, and entertainment.

 Santacon

 Get your ho-ho-ho on along with thousands of Santas who will fill the streets!
 The annual event and pub crawl, which also takes place in cities all over the world, is always a jolly good time!
-It can be a bit rowdy and crazy at times, but it is a spectacle and definitely something that is super fun to experience during Christmas in San Francisco at least once in your life!
+It can be a bit rowdy and crazy at times, but it is a spectacle and definitely something that is super fun to experience at least once in your life!

 The festivities start at “north pole” aka Union Square at 11:30am, and Santas disperse through the city from there.
 There is also a toy drive taking place, and it is requested that you bring a new, unwrapped toy to participate.
 Many bars throughout the city have drink specials on this day (although some bars also don’t welcome the Santacon shenanigans and have signs that say “no Santas” – please be respectful).

-For an extra jolly time, be sure to have an extra festive drink at one of the holiday-themed bars that pop up during Christmas in San Francisco!
+For an extra jolly time, be sure to have an extra festive drink at one of the holiday-themed bars that pop up in San Francisco at Christmas!
 These bars, which are open for a limited time only, are decorated in extra festive fashion, and feature holiday-themed cocktails that celebrate the season!

 Be sure to get your drink on at these bars while you can!